TeachinArt.com

 How to center clay on the pottery wheel

-Centering of clay on the wheel is one of the most crucial parts of wheel throwing.
-This is the time to get the clay particles in the right place and to build on to the wedged clay process.
-If the clay is not centered correctly, then the pulling-up of the walls becomes a nightmare.
+Centering clay on the wheel is one of the most crucial parts of wheel throwing.
+The clay particles are already forced into a spiral during the wedging process.
+Centering on the wheel adds to the strength of all the clay particles in a strong force that reduces the possibility of cracks.
+If the clay is not centered correctly, pulling up the walls of the vessel becomes a nightmare.

-There are some potters who do not know that you can set the wheel to spin clockwise or anti-clockwise.
-Right handed potters should let the wheel spin anti-clockwise and left-handed throwers should switch the direction of the wheel head to a clockwise motion.
+Did you know that you can set the pottery wheel to spin clockwise or anti-clockwise?
+For right-handed potters, the pottery wheel should spin counterclockwise, while left-handed throwers should switch the direction of the wheel head to a clockwise motion.

-Throwing on the wheel is easier if you use technique instead of force.
-It is easier to get your arm locked on your upper leg and let you leg do the pushing and steadying instead of just your arms.
+Throwing on the wheel is easier if you use a good throwing technique instead of using brute force to center the clay.
+It is easier to center the clay if your elbow is locked on your upper leg.
+There is a much stronger force when your leg pushes the clay instead of relying just on your arms.

 • Online art workshops (e-courses)